yqrashawn/GokuRakuJoudo/README.md

 [Karabiner](https://github.com/tekezo/Karabiner-Elements) configuration with
 ease.

-Karbiner Elements uses JSON as its config file format.
+Karabiner Elements uses JSON as its config file format.
 This leads to thousands of lines of JSON (sometimes over 20,000 lines), which makes it really hard to edit the config file and iterate on your keymap.